piotrek1555/Azure-Fundamentals-Workshops/Instructions/1-Create-a-basic-virtual-machine/Create-a-basic-virtual-machine-from-portal.md

     ![install-windows-feature](/assets/install-windows-feature.png)

-4. Back in the portal, navigate back to the **Overview** blade of `az-fun-win-vm` and, use the **Click to clipboard** button to copy the public IP address of `az-fun-win-vm`, then open a new browser tab, paste the public IP address into the URL text box, and press the **Enter** key to browse to it.
+4. Back in the portal, navigate back to the **Overview** blade of `win-portal-vm` and, use the **Click to clipboard** button to copy the public IP address of `win-portal-vm`, then open a new browser tab, paste the public IP address into the URL text box, and press the **Enter** key to browse to it.

     ![copy-ip-address](/assets/copy-ip-address.PNG)